-The American Cancer Society's estimates for brain and spinal cord tumors in the United States are for 2013.
-They include both adults and children.
+The American Cancer Society’s estimates for brain and spinal cord tumors in the United States for 2014 include both adults and children.

-- About 23,130 malignant tumors of the brain or spinal cord (12,770 in males and 10,360 in females) will be diagnosed.
-These numbers would likely be much higher if benign tumors were also included.
+- About 23,380 malignant tumors of the brain or spinal cord (12,820 in males and 10,560 in females) will be diagnosed.
+These numbers would be much higher if benign tumors were also included.

 Overall, the chance that a person will develop a malignant tumor of the brain or spinal cord in his or her lifetime is less than 1% (about 1 in 140 for a man and 1 in 180 for a woman).

-Survival rates vary widely, depending on the type of tumor.
-Survival rates for some of the more common types of brain and spinal cord tumors are discussed in the section, “Survival rates for selected adult brain and spinal cord tumors.”
+Survival rates for brain and spinal cord tumors vary widely, depending on the type of tumor.
+Survival rates for some of the more common types of brain and spinal cord tumors are discussed in the section “Survival rates for selected adult brain and spinal cord tumors.”